acanalis/acanalis.github.io/content/en/post/pass me the hammer/index.md

     return thing

 def B():
-    thing = A() # get something from B
+    thing = A() # get something from A
     C(thing) # give it to C
     # C finishes their work, so does A
 ```

 A(), B() and C(thing) are all functions. `Hammer`, `Screwdriver` and `Nail` are stand-ins for real objects with more interesting methods.
-But the world is, as we know, imperfect, so things can break at any point of the chain.
+But the world is, as you know, imperfect, so things can break at any point of the chain.
-Here we will unpack several cases once could possibly encounter in the wild and ask: What is best?
+Here you will find several cases one could possibly encounter in the wild and ask: What is best?
 More robust?
 Faster?
 Convenient?

 A just goes through the motions, as they have done many times before, of getting the hammer.
 Reaches to the right place, grabs whatever it was there, and gives it back to B.
 However, for one reason or another, the hammer is not there.
 There's no immediate solution for that.
 What to do?